-Nineteen years ago we marvelled at the iPod and its 1,000-track capacity.
+Portable music used to mean carrying around a single album on CD or cassette.
 Now you can now walk around with millions of songs in your pocket without worrying about storage space at all.
 And the best bit?
 You don't even need to pay.

 Read the full review: Spotify

 You might not know it, but if you have Amazon Prime then you can access Amazon's free music streaming service.
 That's right, as well as free one-day delivery and Amazon Prime Video, Amazon Prime entitles you to Amazon Prime Music, which gives you over 2 million songs to stream on-demand.
 And the best bit?
 They're ad-free.

 As you would expect, the selection is pretty mainstream, and the sound quality isn't going to blow you away, but Prime customers can't really complain.
 And if you're not happy, you can always step up to Amazon Music Unlimited, which costs £9.99/$9.99(or £7.99/$7.99 with Prime) a month and boasts a library that rivals Spotify's.

 Read more: Amazon Prime Music

 Deezer's free tier means you have to suffer ads, and track quality is only 128kbps.
 The mobile app for this tier is also a little limited, but no more than any of its rivals.
 But when it comes to what to listen to, there's a ton of choice, and the layout is pleasingly simple to find your way around.
 There are also lots of podcasts and other non-music content to get your ears into.
 A great choice for anyone looking beyond just music.
 If you do sign-up for the full service, you can enjoy lossless audio, too.